karlaaraujo1/navdemo/README.md

-# Navigator - Discharge Planning Assistant
+# Luma - Complex Case Assistant

 A Streamlit-based AI chat application that provides expert guidance for healthcare discharge planning scenarios.
 Built with Langflow integration for intelligent responses to complex patient cases.